Gynecomastia Surgery Goes National

 The physiology of the development of breasts in body builders can be complex.
 However, as a simple explanation, the testosterone hormones or pro hormones are partly converted to estrogen (the female sex hormone), which can cause gynecomastia in some men.
 Pain in the area of glandular tissue is more common in these men.
 Pain indicates inflammation and irritation of the adjacent nerves.
 The chest area can be sensitive to touch and even something rubbing on the area can be quite painful.
 This pain often subsides with time as the tissue “burns out” and becomes less inflamed and more fibrotic.

-Unfortunately, I can’t speak to the drugs or drug regimens designed to prevent or treat gynecomastia that are often used amongst body builders.
+Unfortunately, I can’t speak to the drugs or drug regimens designed to prevent or treat bodybuilder’s gynecomastia.
 There are no scientific studies that approve or disapprove of these drugs, or that attest to their safety.
 Please use good judgment when you are dealing with the unknown.
 If you want the best advice, I would seek the counsel of a real doctor and not the local “go to” guy in the gym.

 Appropriate anesthesia is a compliment to any surgical procedure.
 Local anesthesia is best suited for only the smallest of cases, usually limited to those who have a small amount of fullness in Zone 1.
 Adequate contouring means reduction of tissue down to the sensitive area of the pectoralis muscle.
 Treatment of Zones 2 and 3 is difficult without general anesthesia because of the proximity of the Zones to the abundant nerves under the arm.